 Editor’s Note: No, Dappered is NOT gonna turn into a sobriety blog.
 I am not advocating for prohibition.
 I will not be bursting into your taphouses, axe swinging, ready to spill double IPA into the streets.
 (Although it wouldn’t be the first time I’ve seen someone drink beer out of a gutter.
 Hi Erik!)
 That’s kinda the point of the post below, which has been adapted from a post I originally published on AlcoholExperiement.com (a 30 day experiment based on the book This Naked Mind).
 Dappered will still talk booze and bars and hosting and cocktails.
 Because for many, drinking “ain’t no thing.”
 But for some of us, it became a thing.
 Or at least more of a thing than we wanted it to be.
 If you’re in that space between “take-it-or-leave-it,” and “choking on your own vomit in a porta potty,” then maybe this’ll resonate.
 I know some of you are.
 I’ve heard from you over email after recommending a non alcoholic IPA.
 If this has no interest to you?
 Then hang tight.
-We’ve got a best bourbons for Derby Day post in the works.
+We’ve got drinks articles in the works.

 Sobriety (the word) Stinks